mosip/inji-certify/docs/Local-Development.md

 5. Get a compatible eSignet setup running configured with the appropriate Authenticator plugin implementation matching the VCI plugin.
     * Configure `mosip.certify.authorization.url` to point to your Authorization service hostname, this could be a working eSignet instance or another AuthZ provider configured with an [Authenticator plugin implementation](https://docs.esignet.io/integration/authenticator), essentially enabling the VC Issuing plugin to do the work.
     * Configure `mosip.certify.domain.url`, `mosip.certify.identifier`, `mosip.certify.authn.issuer-uri`, `mosip.certify.authn.jwk-set-uri`, `mosip.certify.authn.allowed-audiences` appropriately as per the Authorization service and Certify URI.
-    * Update the `mosip.certify.key-values` with the well known appropriately, with the correct credential-type, scope and other relevant attributes.
-    * Update the well known configuration in `mosip.certify.key-values` to match the Credential type, scope and other fields to match your VerifiableCredential.
+    * Configure your Verifiable Credential types, scopes and other well-known attributes via the `/credential-configurations` API (stored in the `credential_config` table).
+Refer to [Credential-Issuer-Configuration.md](./Credential-Issuer-Configuration.md) for details.
     * Appropriately configure the `mosip.certify.authn.allowed-audiences` to allowed audiences such that it matches with the AuthZ token when the Credential issue request is made to Certify.
 6. (required if Mobile driving license configured) Onboard issuer key and certificate data into property `mosip.certify.mock.mdoc.issuer-key-cert` using the creation script.
 7. Perform Authentication & VC Issuance to see if the Certify & AuthZ stack is working apprpriately.
 Look out for the Postman collections referred to in the main README.md of this project.